 A child born outside the U.S. to two noncitizen nationals acquires their noncitizen nationality at birth if, before the child was born, they resided in the U.S. or one of its possessions.

 Children born outside the U.S. illegitimately are be entitled to the status carried by one or both of their parents, either citizenry or nationality, if their paternity is established before they are 21 years old.
 To qualify, they must fall into one of the five above categories, in addition to showing the status of their parent.

 Additionally, if the mother of an illegitimate child born outside the country was a U.S. national, the child acquires the mother’s status.
 To be applicable, the mother must have been present for at least a one-year period in the U.S. or its possessions before the child’s birth.

-Arshad, Pangere & Warring, LLP offers free consultations.
+Arshad, Pangere & Warring, LLP offers consultations.
 For an aggressive and effective immigration legal team to advocate on your behalf, call the firm at 219-736-6500 or use the convenient online contact form on this site.

 We understand that life doesn’t always go the way you plan.
 That’s why we accept credit cards and offer payment plans.